 Your personal injury claim can be complicated by a pre-existing existing health condition, but your case isn't doomed.

-Make sure your personal injury case is a good fit for small claims court by figuring out how much it's worth.
+Figure out how much your personal injury case is worth and see if it's a good fit for small claims court.

 When could bad luck, an act of nature, or a third party’s carelessness derail your personal injury claim?